Sections in this article:

 Introduction

-We start with famous examples of businesses started by one person, then examine some less well-known companies started by an individual, looking at the reasons for the success of each one.
+I start by showing you famous examples of businesses started by one person, then examine some less well-known companies started by an individual, looking at the reasons for the success of each one.

-We also look at watch companies founded by one person, first some of the big names, then some of the microbrands.
+I also look at watch companies founded by a single person, first some of the big names, then some of the microbrands.

-Then we look at the challenges and benefits of solo-founder startups, and factors behind how such businesses can succeed.
+Then I look at the challenges and benefits of solo-founder start-ups, and factors behind how such businesses can succeed.

-At the end of the article, we’ll also have a brief look at UnconstrainedTime, why we’re a solo founder startup (with a great team) and how that aligns so well with our core concepts.
+At the end of the article, I’ll also have a brief look at UnconstrainedTime, why we’re a solo founder start-up (with a great team) and how that aligns so well with our core concepts.

-We start with some well-known businesses started by just one person . . .
+I start by showing you some well-known businesses started by just one person . . .

 . . . as most people know, was founded by Jeff Bezos in his garage in 1994.